KatePril/SelfAssessment/Skills/Java.md

   - Object: 🖐️ used
   - this: 🖐️ used
   - lambda expressions: 🖐️ used
-  - instanceof: 🎓 known
+  - instanceof: 🖐️ used
+  - getClass(): 🖐️ used
-  - getClass(): 🎓 known
+  - destructuring: 🎓 known
-  - destructuring
+  - chaining: 🖐️ used
-  - generator
+  - generator: 🎓 known
-  - interface Iterator<E>
+  - interface Iterator: 🎓 known
   - getters and setters: 🖐️ used
   - equality operators: 🖐️ used
   - logical operators: 🖐️ used
-  - bitwise operators
+  - bitwise operators: 👂 heard
   - ternary operator: 🖐️ used
   - void: 🖐️ used
-  - String Templates
+  - String Templates: 🖐️ used
-  - super
+  - super: 🖐️ used
 - Statements
   - if: 🖐️ used
   - while: 🖐️ used